Avaiga/taipy-doc/docs/manuals/deployment/docker/airflow.md

 # Taipy application with Airflow

 !!! important
-    This feature is limited to the Enterprise version only. <br>
+    This feature is limited to the Enterprise edition only. <br>
     For more information, contact us at [taipy.io](https://www.taipy.io).

 ## Prerequisites